 1994: CTDW representatives presented the event at the IML meeting in Japan, and applied to join the IML.

-1995: The event is now organised and run solely by the Canberra Two Day Walk Association, on a “not for profit” cost recovery basis.
+1995: For the first time the event was organised and run solely by the Canberra Two Day Walk Association, on a “not for profit” cost recovery basis.

 1997: CTDW was accepted as a member of the IML in May.